Skip to content

 Kerbside Collection Traffic Leader (KCTL) training was introduced by WasteMINZ to support waste operators with a standardised verification for the skills and competency of their staff operating kerbside collection vehicles.

-Train the trainer courses are currently offered, allowing staff to completing the KCTL assessment in their own workplace (or through an independent consultant who has completed the train the trainer course).
+Train the trainer courses were offered, allowing waste operators to completing the KCTL assessments in their own workplace (or through an independent consultant who has completed the train the trainer course).

 Current situation